+Delivering this digital customer experience is the new sweet spot for retailers.
+But how?
 Well, Amplience and Attraqt outline a few things you should be considering as a business.

 One of the most fundamental things you can do as a business to put customers at the heart of your online experiences is the adoption of headless technology.
 In its most simplistic form, this is where the frontend and backend systems are decoupled and APIs are used to connect everything instead.

 This decoupled approach also means your speed to market is quicker, letting businesses take an iterative approach to making change – particularly relevant during the pandemic, where change has been the only constant.
 It also means businesses can do all of this for a reasonable cost and manage any subsequent risk easier along the way.
 No longer do businesses have to be confined to a rigid legacy solution that is out-of-the-box and not suited to their specific needs in this digital-first, customer-led world.

 In-store, shoppers physically navigate to find the product they want with visual cues from the store layout or they ask a shop assistant.
 Online, consumers depend on breaking down their search by typing in the right keywords or by navigating with filters.
 And when they don’t receive the right or relevant results, it only takes a second for a frustrated shopper to move on to the next site.

 It’s time to put your customers first

 Through headless technology and modern integrations like AI-powered search, retailers have the opportunity right now to turn to the next generation of eCommerce technology that will power their customer experiences into the future.
 It’s the flexibility every business has wanted.

 To learn more about the impact headless technology and AI-powered search can have on your business a good place to start is The Times “The Future of Retail 2020” report.
 It also takes a broader look at how retail is expected to continue post-Coronavirus, social commerce and more.
 Alternatively, you can get in touch with either Amplience or Attraqt to discuss everything further.